sergeychernyakov/umetex/README.md

-# README.md
+### README.md

 # Umetex

 Umetex is a web-based application designed for translating medical documents.
-It utilizes the power of OpenAI's ChatGPT for translating documents while maintaining the original formatting, including tables and images.
-Users can upload PDF and Word documents or images, and Umetex translates the content into the selected language.
-The platform also includes an admin panel to monitor usage statistics, set translation terms, and manage the translation model.
+It leverages OpenAI's ChatGPT for natural language translation, while ensuring that the original formatting, including tables and images, is maintained.
+Users can upload a variety of document types, including PDFs, Word documents, and images, and select their desired translation language.
+The platform also includes an admin panel for managing translation settings, predefined phrases, and monitoring usage statistics.

 ## Features

-1. **Document Upload**: Users can upload PDF, Word, and image files (e.g., .jpg, .jpeg, .png) for translation.
+1. **Document Upload**: Supports uploading of PDF, Word, and image files (e.g., .jpg, .jpeg, .png) for translation.
-2. **AI-Powered Translation**: Uses OpenAI's ChatGPT to translate the content while preserving the document's original layout and formatting, including tables and images.
+2. **AI-Powered Translation**: Utilizes OpenAI's ChatGPT to translate content while preserving document layout and formatting, including complex elements like tables and images.
-3. **Cyrillic Support**: Automatically selects fonts that support Cyrillic characters for translations into languages that use the Cyrillic alphabet.
-4. **History and Progress Tracking**: Users can view the history of translated documents and check the translation progress in real-time.
+3. **Predefined Phrase Translation**: Allows administrators to set predefined translations for specific phrases to maintain consistency across translations.
+4. **Language and Font Support**: Automatically adjusts fonts to support various character sets, including Cyrillic, ensuring accurate representation in translated documents.
+5. **Translation History by IP Address**: Users can view the history of translations performed from their IP address, providing easy access to past translations.
+6. **Progress Tracking**: Displays real-time translation progress, including the current status and the number of pages processed, enhancing user experience.
-5. **Admin Panel**: Admins can track the number of translations performed, manage translation terminology, and switch the translation model.
+7. **Admin Panel**: Admin users can manage predefined translation phrases, monitor translation statistics, and configure translation models.
-6. **Asynchronous Translation**: Translations are performed asynchronously, allowing users to continue using the app while documents are being processed.
+8. **Asynchronous Processing**: Allows users to initiate a translation and continue using the application while the document is being processed in the background.
+9. **Environment Configuration**: Uses a `.env` file to securely manage sensitive configuration data like API keys and tokens.
+10. **Error Handling**: Provides detailed logging and error messages for troubleshooting, ensuring reliable operation and easier maintenance.

 ## Technologies Used

-- **Backend**: Python, Django
+- **Backend**: Python, Django for server-side logic and REST API management.
-- **Database**: MongoDB
+- **Database**: MongoDB for storing document metadata and translation history.
-- **AI**: OpenAI's ChatGPT
+- **AI Integration**: OpenAI's ChatGPT for text translation and Yandex OCR for extracting text from images.
-- **PDF Manipulation**: PyMuPDF (Fitz)
+- **PDF and Document Processing**: PyMuPDF (Fitz) for handling PDFs and `python-docx` for manipulating Word documents.
+- **Image Processing**: PIL (Python Imaging Library) for image manipulation tasks such as text overlay and blurring.
-- **Font Handling**: FontTools
+- **Font Management**: FontTools for handling font-related tasks, ensuring compatibility with multiple languages and scripts.
-- **Environment Management**: dotenv
+- **Environment Management**: Python-dotenv for handling environment variables securely.

 ## Setup